Montimage/5Greplay/docs/docs/references/rule/readme.md

  - use only the proto.att in boolean expression when need.

-   - Please refer to the usage of function `is_exist` in section 2.3 to get an example.
+   - Please refer to the usage of function `is_exist` to get an example.
-   - Use explicitly the following tcp flags to filter out unwanted verification: tcp.fin, tcp.syn, tcp.rst, tcp.psh, tcp.ack, tcp.urg, tcp.ece, tcp.cwr.
+   - Use explicitly the following tcp flags to filter out unwanted verification:
+   `tcp.fin`, `tcp.syn`, `tcp.rst`, `tcp.psh`, `tcp.ack`, `tcp.urg`, `tcp.ece`, `tcp.cwr`.

    For example, the 2 following boolean expressions have the same meaning:

    `(tcp.flags == 4)` and `((tcp.flags == 4) && (tcp.rst == 1))`

-  	  They both return `true` when only RST flag of a TCP packet is on, but the latter is better as MMT verifies its rule only when `tcp.flags` and `tcp.rst` are not zero.
+   They both return `true` when only RST flag of a TCP packet is on, but the latter is better as 5Greplay verifies its rule only when `tcp.flags` and `tcp.rst` are not zero.
 Usually less than about 1% packets having `tcp.rst != 0`, consequently the rule using the second expression will be verified against only 1% packets.

  - reduce `delay_max` of a rule to a suitable value.

- 	When having a higher value of `delay_max` MMT-5Greplay creates more rule instances to correlate different events of different packets.
-When `delay_max` is zero, the rule is call simple rule, MMT-5Greplay verifies the rule and gives verdict immediately without creating any rule instances.
+   When having a higher value of `delay_max` 5Greplay creates more rule instances to correlate different events of different packets.
+   When `delay_max` is zero, we call *simple rule*, 5Greplay verifies the rule and gives verdict immediately without creating any rule instances.
    A simple rule is verified much faster than a complex one that has non-zero `delay_max`.

- 	At 10Gbps, MMT-5Greplay can verify 12400 simple rules or 600 complex rules.
+   At 10Gbps, 5Greplay can verify upto 12400 simple rules or 600 complex rules.

  - optimize implementation of embedded functions.